 Every NSW driver has paid for CTP.
 Very few actually know what it does.
 The green slip you buy at registration time is one of the most misunderstood products in Australian insurance — and that's a problem, because it's the thing that pays for you and your passengers if the crash leaves anyone injured.

-This article explains how CTP actually works in NSW under the Motor Accident Injuries Act 2017 (MAIA 2017).
+This article explains how CTP actually works in NSW.
 No jargon.
 No marketing.
 Just what covers what, who can claim, and where the 28-day deadline sits.

 What CTP actually is